 3) Dr. KISHI, Yasuyuki 岸保行 (2009 at Waseda University, now teaching at Niigata University as associate professor, Japan)

 Speciality: Human Resource Management, Comparative Sociology.

-The following seven are the graduates of Prof. Sonoda’s Zemi at the University of Tokyo.
+The following nine are the graduates of Prof. Sonoda’s Zemi at the University of Tokyo.

 1) Ms.GONG, Xiaoyun 龔 暁雲 (2008-10, MA/ China) Thesis Title:”Emerging Shangzai Online Video in China: An Analysis of Its Characteristics and Functions”

 2) Ms. AMANO, Yuki 天野 友貴（2009-12, MA/ Japan） Thesis Title:”Search for Storytelling in the Traditional Craft Industries: A Case Study of Mage-wappa Producer Kurikyu”

 3) Ms. CHEN, Xuelu 陳 雪璐（2011-13, MA/ China） Thesis Title “Contesting Shanghai Gay Space: Identity, Consumption, and Cosmopolitanism in Post-Reform China” (Best Thesis Award)

 4) Mr. CHEN, Yi 陳 沂（2013-15, MA/ Canada） Thesis Title “Effects of Exposure to Globalization on Chinese Consumer Attitude towards Japanese Products”